 Divorced Installment: Kevin Williamson wrote a script for Scream 3 that was never used, focusing on a "fan club" for the Woodsboro killers and the Stab movies seeking to become famous.
 Years later, he dusted off his old idea, removed all references to Scream, and created the TV show The Following.

 It isn't much of a stretch to imagine how NancyDrew could hatch a murder scheme, given that she's solved several over the course of her career.
 But who ever imagined that the kid from Signs would be the accomplice?

 Also, in Jay and Silent Bob Strike Back, the duo stumbles upon the the filming of a Scream movie.
 The first movie in the series had a poster for Clerks, a movie in the same continuity as Jay and Silent Bob.
-Though it's not explicitly stated to be a Scream film, it could have been a Stab movie, as some fans think.
+That said, it's not explicitly stated to be a Scream film; some fans believe it could have been a Stab movie.
 Jay and Silent Bob themselves show up in a blink-and-you-miss it scene in Scream 3.